Josue87/MetaFinder/README.md

 ### CLI
 ```
-metafinder -d domain.com -l 20 -o folder [-t 10] [-v]
+metafinder -d domain.com -l 20 -o folder [-t 10] [-v] -go
 ```

 Parameters:
 * d: Specifies the target domain.
-* l: Specify the maximum number of results to be searched.
+* l: Specify the maximum number of results to be searched in the searchs engines.
 * o: Specify the path to save the report.
 * t: Optional.
 Used to configure the threads (4 by default).
 * v: Optional.
 It is used to display the results on the screen as well.
+* Search Engines to select (Google by default):
+  * go: Optional.
+Search in Google.
+  * bi: Optional.
+Search in Bing.
+  * ba: Optional.
+Search in Baidu.

 ### In Code
 ```